-This skillet side dish makes such a perfect addition to your holiday table!
+This skillet Maple Balsamic Brussels sprouts with Cranberries and Bacon makes such a perfect addition to your holiday table!
 Brussels sprouts and cranberries are sautéed together and tossed with crispy bacon and a delicious maple balsamic sauce.
 Such a crowd pleaser!

 Let’s just start with the obvious: You guys are going to love this one!

 Some of you who visit my blog often know that my entire family (including the dog) are obsessed with brussels sprouts.
 We eat them pretty much every day!
 In planning my Thanksgiving menu, I knew I wanted to include them on our table with a festive flair.
 By festive, I mean, I really really wanted to include fresh cranberries.

 So I set to work……And it’s a masterpiece.

 In my cookbook, I have a warm Brussels Sprouts salad that is probably my favorite recipe in the entire book.
 While it’s downright delicious and great for any occasion, I wanted to do something similar, but more festive for the holidays.
 Also one that I can share here on the blog!

 How to make Maple Balsamic Brussels Sprouts with Cranberries and Bacon: